If there ever was a multi-purpose piece of furniture, a chest of drawers is it!

 - If you have a large bedroom walk-in closet, place a chest of drawers inside the closet and store small things there, out of sight.
 If the ceiling is high and/or the chest short, you will still be able to hang things above the chest.

 - If you're looking for a good way to organize your child's space, the chest of drawers is ideal.
 Use one drawer to store books, one for puzzles, one for art supplies, and one for other small items.
 When there's a place for everything the room will stay neater while keeping the toys handy for whenever they're needed.

 - Place a small chest in your child's closet to help free up more floor space in the room.
 Store small clothes in the drawers and hang items above on the clothes rod.

 - A chest of drawers topped by a pad and surrounded by a frame can do double duty as a changing table and storage chest.
 Diapers, towels, clothes and sundry items are convenient in the drawers below.

 - A small, waist-high chest of drawers serves well as an end table next to seating.
 The top offers more space than a traditional table top and the drawers offer storage for anything you don't want to find in the couch cushions.

 - A high or low chest is perfect for a family room, storing workout gear, puzzles, games, art supplies or books.

 - A long, low chest can take the place of a sideboard.
 Use the top for serving and store placemats, napkins, tablecloths, and trays in the drawers.

-- A smaller chest offers a place to set a tea service, floral arrangement, or seasonal decoration.
+- A smaller chest offers a place to set up a tea service, floral arrangement, or seasonal decoration.
 The drawers are a perfect place to store silverware and other items.